iammyr/railsgirls.github.com/_posts/2014-05-29-touristic-autism_intro.markdown

 As you might guess, substituting any other number for 0 migrates to that version number, where the version numbers come from listing the migrations sequentially.

+To drop a table from the db enter

+  $ rails console

+Then just type:

+  >> ActiveRecord::Migration.drop_table(:<table-name>)

+You can browse directly the database (if sqlite3 type ".quit" to exit afterwards) by typing

+  $ rails db